 - US Citizen, US National, or permanent resident (Green Card holder)

-- Must be available to be in Austin for the whole duration of the program, from early June through mid-August, 2018 (dates to be determined).
+- Must be available to be in Austin for the whole duration of the program, from May 31 to August 11.

 - Enthusiasm and readiness for research; no previous research experience required